About Us

 One of the things we really want to do is bring people together.
 By having yarn-ups, meetings and holding community events we will listen to your stories and experiences.
 Then ‘proper way’ we’ll take your stories to the Government and start up a real conversation about how we can change things for the better.

 With our dedicated Board of Community Elders, Respected Persons and Committee Advisors we are planning on being here for the long haul.
 We come to you with with a wealth of professional and lived experience in blackfella disability business.
-If you identify as First Nations mob with disability and are interested in joining the board, please give us a call or complete this Expression of Interest form and we will contact you. .
+If you identify as First Nations mob with disability and are interested in joining the board, please give us a call on 1800 MOB 444 or 07 3059 5353.

 If you would like to know more about how to become a member, please contact us info@mob4mob.org.au